HenrikSamuelsson/course-introduction-to-software-product-management/agile-planning-for-software-products.md

 | task | Small, manageable work item part of a  project |
 | work product | Intermediate product produced by a task in a project|

+### Uncertainty Space

+There are basically two types of uncertainties in a project:

+- What is to be created?
+- How will it be created?

+There will a high degree of uncertainty at the beginning of the project and the uncertainty will shrink as the project is completed.

+The two types of uncertainty can be graphed in a two dimensional chart with "what" in the vertical  direction and "how" in the horizontal direction.
+These types of graphs are called the uncertainty space.

+The uncertainty space graphs will look different depending on how the project is executed.
+In water fall so will the "what" part increase early because there is a lot of up front planning.
+On the other side if having an ad-hoc approach so will the "how" part be dominant at the start of the project since in this type of project you will just start implementing without much planning.

 ## Module 2 Project Planning